broskees/community-checks-list/README.md

-# A community developed list to spot honeypots & rug pulls
+# A community developed checklist to spot honeypots & rug pulls

 **All decisions must be made based on your own risk tolerance, this is not financial advice.**

+If you want to use this list as a _clickable checklist_ [click here](https://htmlpreview.github.io/?https://github.com/broskees/community-checks-list/blob/main/clickable-checks.html)

 ## Checks